helloRupa/github-repos-by-username/README.md

 ### GitHub Personal Access Token

-My PAT is in the .env in this project, and it’s required to run it, unless you make your own.
-I wouldn’t normally do this as it’s not a safe place for a PAT or any kind of API key.
+Place your PAT in a .env in this project's root.
+This can be created by going to GitHub Developer Settings.

 ## Requirements